Neural Operators for Forward and Inverse Potential-Density Mappings in Classical Density Functional Theory: Data Preparation and ML Methods

 For the preparation of training data, we use dimensionless units, with length expressed in terms of the \acrshort{HR} diameter $\HRdia = 1$ and energy in units of $k_B T$.
-The one-body external potential $V_{ext}(x)$, the one-body density profile $\rho(x)$, and the one-body direct correlation function ${\corrf}(x)$ are all one-dimensional functions defined over the domain $x \in \Dset = [0, L]$, where $L$ denotes the system size in units of the \acrshort{HR} diameter.
-All \acrshort{ML} models were trained and tested using five groups of $V_{loc}(x)$, each defined over the same domain $\Dset$ with $L = 8$.
+The one-body external potential $V_{ext}(x)$, the one-body density profile $\rho(x)$, and the one-body direct correlation function ${\corrf}(x)$ are all one-dimensional functions defined over the domain $x \in \Dset = [0, L]$, where \glssymbol{L} denotes the system size in units of the \acrshort{HR} diameter.
+All \acrshort{ML} models were trained and tested using five groups of $V_{loc}(x)$, each defined over the same domain $\Dset$ with $\glssymbol{L} = 8$.
 Each group contains 2000 samples.
 The corresponding values of the dimensionless chemical potential $\beta \mu$ span a range from 0 to 4, with the thermal wavelength set to $\Lambda = 1$.
 The various functional forms of the external potential $V_{ext}(x)$ are provided in Appendix~\ref{appendix:V_ext}.
-For training all \acrshort{ML} models, data points (i.e., sensors) are taken at $x_{sen} = [x_i]$, where $x_i \in [0, L]$, are uniformly spaced with a grid resolution of $\Delta x = x_{i+1} - x_i = 0.01$.
+For training all \acrshort{ML} models, data points (i.e., sensors) are taken at $x_{sen} = [x_i]$, where $x_i \in [0, L]$, are uniformly spaced with a grid resolution of $\glssymbol{dx} = x_{i+1} - x_i = 0.01$.
+Data of $\glssymbol{L} = 4, 5, 6, 7, 10, 12$ with same data structure is used for box system size impact analysis for the best performance model.
+1D \acrshort{LJ} fluid with $\glssymbol{L} = 8$, the same $V_{ext}(x)$ and $\rho_b\in (0.01,1)$, generated using cDFT with weighted density approximation, is used to show the model performances on systems with intermolecular interactions.

-Figure~\ref{fig:data}(a--c) shows the high-dimensional data for different groups of background potential $V_{loc}(x)$, density profile $\rho(x)$, and one-body direct correlation function ${\corrf}(x)$ using t-distributed stochastic neighbor embedding (t-SNE), a statistical method for visualizing high-dimensional data by giving each data point a location in a two or three-dimensional map.
+Figure~\ref{fig:data}(a--c) shows the high-dimensional data for different groups of background potential $V_{loc}(x)$, density profile $\rho(x)$, and one-body direct correlation function ${\corrf}(x)$ using t-distributed stochastic neighbor embedding (t-SNE), a statistical technique that projects high-dimensional data into two or three dimensions for visualization.
+These t-SNE plots reveal latent relationships among the functional datasets, emphasizing emergent clustering behavior that reflects underlying phase states or variations in external potentials.
 The functions in Group I are shown as curves because they are generated from a spatially uniform background potential $V_{loc}(x)$, \ie, the external potential is a constant.
 For Group V, the external potential $V_{ext}$ is constructed as a combination of potentials from Groups II and III.
 Consequently, the t-SNE embeddings of the Group V functions overlap with those of Groups II and III, with some data points positioned in between, reflecting their hybrid nature.